brokenhandsio/SteamPress/README.md

 SteamPress also contains an API for accessing certain things that may be useful.
 The current endpoints are:

 * `/<blog-path>/api/tags/` - returns all the tags that have been saved in JSON

-# Known issues

-* When the admin user is created when first accessing the login screen, sometimes two are created so you need to use the first password displayed.
-You can then delete the second Admin user in the Admin pane.

 # Roadmap